top of page

 That scandal exists even if such behavior, unfortunately, no longer arouses surprise: in fact it is precisely with respect to the deformation of the conscience that it becomes more necessary for Pastors to act...

-Even the appearance of living in sin while approaching the Sacraments does harm to faith.
-Again, I don't know precisely what this removal would consist in - I suppose she would need to discern that with counsel as in the previous case.
+Despite the fact that no one is shocked anymore by evil behavior, even the appearance of living in sin while approaching the Sacraments does harm to faith.
+Again, I don't know precisely what this removal of scandal would consist in - I suppose she would need to discern that with counsel as in the previous case.
 For argument's sake, let's assume that scandal is somehow removed.

-In both cases it is clear that only a person committed to continence can receive the Sacraments while living in an invalid marriage, scandal being removed.
-The person who has resolved continence is not only free, but is even encouraged to approach the Sacraments, whether succeeding in that resolve or repenting of having failed in it.
+Paragraph 5 and 6 of the bishop's letter, refer to different cases, the former to one to when a couple decides together to live continently, and the latter to when only one chooses continence.
+In both cases, it is clear that only a person committed to continence can receive the sacraments while living in an invalid marriage.
+And further, that the scandal must first be removed.
+The person who has resolved continence is not only free to approach the Sacraments, but is even encouraged to do so, whether succeeding in that resolve or repenting of having failed in it.
 How else could one hope to obtain grace enough to persevere in such difficult circumstances and so be saved?

-The Buenos Bishops' letter is just one example of teachings which may at first glance seem confusing but must nonetheless be submitted to... because to reject the teachings of the Magisterium is not an option for a faithful Catholic!
+The Buenos Aires Bishops' letter is just one example of teachings which may at first glance seem confusing but must nonetheless be submitted to with obsequium religiosum... because to reject the authoritative teachings of the magisterium is not an option for a faithful Catholic.

 Recent Posts